Garbanzo Bean Salad is loaded with veggies, dressed in an Italian-inspired vinaigrette, and finished with some herbaceous parsley!

 • 2 teaspoons dried minced onion

-• 1 tablespoon freshly squeezed lemon juice
+• 1 lemon

-• 1 teaspoon EACH dried basil, dried oregano, salt
+• 1 teaspoon salt

 • 2 tablespoons grated Parmesan cheese

-• 1 teaspoon white granulated sugar
+• 1 teaspoon granulated sugar

 Salad

-• 1 can (15 oz.) black beans, drained and rinsed
+• 1 (15-ounce) can black beans drained and rinsed

-• 2 ears fresh sweet corn (or 1 can corn, drained)
+• 2 ears fresh sweet corn or 1 can corn, drained

-• 1-1/3 cups chopped English (or Persian/Salad) cucumbers, (~3 Persian/1 English cucumber)
+• 1-1/3 cups chopped English cucumbers or Persian/salad cucumbers, (about 3 Persian/1 English cucumber)

-• 1 large red bell pepper, diced
+• 1 large red bell pepper diced

-• 1 large ripe avocado, peeled and chopped
+• 1 large ripe avocado peeled and chopped

-• 3/4 cup diced red onion (~1/2 of 1 onion)
+• 3/4 cup diced red onion 1/2 of 1 onion

-• 1/3 cup finely diced flat-leaf Italian parsley (~1/2 of 1 bunch)
+• 1/3 cup finely diced flat-leaf Italian parsley 1/2 of 1 bunch

-• Fine sea salt and fresh cracked pepper
+• Salt and pepper

 Instructions

-• SALAD: Drain and rinse the garbanzo and black beans; shake in a colander to rid of any excess water.
+• Drain and rinse the garbanzo and black beans; shake in a colander to rid of any excess water.
 Place in a large bowl.
-Add the corn, the chopped cucumber, diced pepper, chopped avocado, diced red onion, and finely diced parsley.
+Add the corn, chopped cucumber, diced pepper, chopped avocado, diced red onion, and finely diced parsley.

 Video